plblum/jivs/planning/ModelRules Design Overview.md

 ### Client side

-1. Run Jivs field validators through `ValidationManager.validate()`.
+1. Run Jivs field validators through `ValueHostsManager.validate()`.
 2. Optionally run client-only augmentation checks.
-3. If the user submits and the server responds with errors, feed returned `IssuesFound` and/or `ExternalIssuesFound` into `ValidationManager` so the UI updates.
+3. If the user submits and the server responds with errors, feed returned `IssuesFound` and/or `ExternalIssuesFound` into `ValueHostsManager` so the UI updates.

 ### Server side

 4. Run server-only security checks.
 Stop if any are found.
-5. Run Jivs field validators through `ValidationManager.validate()` using the applicable model rules.
+5. Run Jivs field validators through `ValueHostsManager.validate()` using the applicable model rules.
 6. Run server-only pre-save business checks.
 7. If any relevant errors exist, return without saving.
 8. Attempt save.